smoeding/puppet-file_capability/README.md

 ### Use hiera to create resources

 The main class uses the `file_capabilities` hash parameter to create `file_capability` resources.
-So the following hiera item will create the same resource that is shown in the next usage example:
+So the following hiera item will create the same resource that is shown in the first example:

 ``` yaml
 file_capability::file_capabilities: